sidhant55/Images/README.md

 # Images
 Server for Images

-This repo is used as server for accessing images all over the internet
+This repo is used as server for accessing images over the internet